sofyansitorus/WooCommerce-Shipping-Distance-Matrix/README.txt

 = Key Features =

 * Set unlimited table rates rows.
-* Set flat or flexible distance cost type: Fixed, Per KM/MI.
+* Set different table rates rows for each WooCommerce shipping zone.
+* Set different per kilometer/mile shipping rates for each rate row.
-* Set rule for each rate rows: Maximum Distances.
+* Set different shipping rate for each product shipping class for each rate row.
-* Set rule for each rate rows: Minimum Order Quantity.
+* Set fixed or flexible surcharge for each rate row.
-* Set rule for each rate rows: Maximum Order Quantity.
+* Set fixed or flexible discounts for each rate row.
-* Set rule for each rate rows: Minimum Order Amount.
+* Set minimum shipping cost for each rate row.
-* Set rule for each rate rows: Maximum Order Amount.
+* Set maximum shipping cost for each rate row.
 * Set flat or progressive total shipping cost for each rate rows: Max, Average, Min, Per Class, Per Product, Per Piece.
-* Set surcharge for each rate rows.
 * Set custom shipping labels for each rate row.
+* Set rule for each rate row: Maximum Distances.
+* Set rule for each rate row: Minimum Order Quantity.
+* Set rule for each rate row: Maximum Order Quantity.
+* Set rule for each rate row: Minimum Order Amount.
+* Set rule for each rate row: Maximum Order Amount.
-* Set different shipping rate for each product shipping class.
+* Set shipping rate row priority.
 * Set shipping origin location using Maps Picker.
 * Set distances unit: Mile, Kilometer.
 * Set travel mode: Driving, Walking, Bicycling.